 - Talk to someone if you have questions.
-Call the Family Court on 0800 224 733, or one of the numbers in the Who can help? section. - Apply to oppose this Order becoming final.
+Call the Family Court on 0800 224 733, or one of the numbers in the Who can help? section. - You can apply to have this Order removed or changed.
 If you do you should talk to a lawyer or the Court.
-If you don't, these rules will become permanent in 3 months. - Object to going to the non-violence programme.
-You have 10 working days to apply to the court. - Call Work and Income to talk about support with money.
+The rules in this Final Protection Order will stay in place until a Judge removes them. - Call Work and Income to talk about support with money.